Meet the Tockers

 What is your favourite part about working at Tiimely?

-I like the structure or the organisation itself because it's very modern.
+I like the structure of the organisation itself because it's very modern.
 I would say it's in, it's hip, it's now.
 And it's easy to talk to people within the organisation – you don't have to knock and say “can I talk to you?”, or things like that.
 So it's open-door and there's work-life balance.
 I would say we're very big on work-life balance.

 Another thing would be being very innovative.
 I would say we constantly create systems and software (such as Xapii) within the company and I think that's really amazing.